Life Insurance with COPD and Asthma (2026)

 How COPD and Asthma Affect Life Insurance

-Insurance companies assess risk based on your complete medical history.
+Insurers assess risk based on your complete medical history.
 Life insurance underwriting reviews your diagnosis date, current treatment effectiveness and how your condition has progressed.
 Insurers classify applicants into health categories that determine premiums and eligibility.
-Someone with mild asthma may qualify for standard rates, while severe COPD typically results in higher premiums.
+Mild asthma may qualify for standard rates, while severe COPD typically results in higher premiums.

 Condition severity determines the biggest portion of your premium calculation.
 Mild asthma requiring occasional rescue inhaler use gets better rates.
 Severe COPD with daily oxygen therapy results in higher premiums or coverage limitations.